 The Batalha Monastery was never finished and you can see today the chapels, open to the sky, that were meant to be completed.
 The workers, and the money, meant to finish this monastery were redirected to the Jeronimos Monastery in Lisbon.

 I enjoyed our short visit to the monastery and would have definitely enjoyed a longer time here to explore more of the monastery including the cloisters and chapel areas.
 If you do plan a visit here then perhaps give yourself a couple of hours to meander around.

 Next up on the tour was Nazare, a city by the Atlantic Ocean that is known for it’s massive waves which are revered by surfers from all over the world.
 We stopped at a viewpoint where we could see the city, as well as the shoreline where the enormous waves hit the beach.

 The biggest wave ever surfed was here at Nazare in November 2018.
 A surfer from Brazil set the world record by riding a wave over 80 feet tall.
-It’s hard to imagine so here’s a picture to share…he;s the small object at the end of the line!
+It’s hard to imagine!
+You can find pictures on the internet if you want to see for yourself.